 Make a Schedule for Hair Care

 I read a lot of tips about hair, beauty, and skin routines.
 One theory I read about is how the moon calendar may influence what days you should focus on your beauty and wellness.
 According to this theory, the best time for hair care are days when the moon is in Leo and Virgo.
 That means you have a window of about four days each month to go get your hair done.
 You might find this ridiculous, but it does not cost a penny so it is worth a try.
 In my case, it took two to three months for me to notice a change—but then I got compliments from people who I never expected to comment on my hair!

 By far the most important beauty secret, no matter where you are in the world, is to take care of yourself.
 Stress, anxiety, and depression can all negatively affect the way you look, and more importantly, how you feel.
 You really should take some time for yourself—time away from all your duties and commitments.
 Focus on being in the moment and enjoying the present.
 If that feels selfish, start slowly, just two hours a week.
 Here are some ideas for things you can do to make yourself feel better.

 - Take a walk in nature—preferably near water, like around a lake or along a beach or a river.
 Start dreaming.
 You could take photos, read a book, or sit down and paint.
 Or maybe you prefer to do nothing, simply watching the sky or the animals, letting your eyes wander.

-- Go to cinema and watch films you've always wanted to see.
+- Go to the cinema and watch films you've always wanted to see.
 Doing this alone is very intense—you will always remember the films you watch alone.

-- Meet your best friend at a coffee shop and eat cakes, ice-cream, or have a cup of coffee.
+- Meet your best friend at a coffee shop and eat cakes, ice cream, or have a cup of coffee.
 Goof around, make plans, dream together.
 Just avoid one thing: discussing your problems or bad things in the world.